DataFire/Integrations/integrations/generated/azure_notificationhubs/README.md

 * NamespaceProperties `object`: Namespace properties.
   * createdAt `string`: The time the namespace was created.
   * critical `boolean`: Whether or not the namespace is set as Critical.
+  * dataCenter `string`: Data center for the namespace
   * enabled `boolean`: Whether or not the namespace is currently enabled.
+  * metricId `string`: Identifier for Azure Insights metrics
   * name `string`: The name of the namespace.
   * namespaceType `string` (values: Messaging, NotificationHub): The namespace type.
   * provisioningState `string`: Provisioning state of the Namespace.